Amber CLI offers you a set of command line tools to create, generate, scaffold and run your projects easily and fast.

 Download and install amber

-If you run into an issue on compiling regarding Unhandled exception in spawn: fork: Cannot allocate memory
+If you run into an issue on compilation regarding Unhandled exception in spawn: fork: Cannot allocate memory

 it means you don't have enough memory.
 This can easily be solved by adding a swapfile.